cartgr/Generating-Fair-Consensus-Statements-with-Social-Choice-on-Token-Level-MDPs/readme.md

    - Utilitarian Welfare: The sum of all agents' utilities (maximum total utility)
    - Log Nash Welfare: The sum of log utilities (balances fairness and efficiency)

-Each welfare metric is calculated for each utility type (logprob, cosine similarity, and LLM judge).
+Each welfare metric is calculated for each utility type (logprob and LLM judge).

 ### Post-hoc Evaluation